(4 Minute Read)

 It’s important to set expectations:

-- Evening peak rates (4–9 p.m.) are still the highest
+- Evening peak rates (4–9 p.m.) remain the highest

 How Baker Home Energy Can Help